 - A Benefit focused Brief: With Grays Cookies you can still have a great tasting cookie without the guilt.

 Speak in terms of benefits, not features.
 Focus your stimulus on what consumers get (rational benefit) or how consumers feel (emotional).
 Try to narrow what you TELL consumers to ONE THING, not a laundry list of things.
 If you tell them too much, they’ll hear NOTHING.

 The best briefs have few mandatories.
 I’ve seen Brand Leaders write long Mandatories lists, that makes it so prescriptive the agency ends up backed into a creative corner.

 - A Bad prescriptive attempt to control the Creative: Avoid humor, as a sarcastic tone will not work with our target market.
-Preference is for real customer testimonials supported by before/after with our 90 day guarantee tagged on.
+Preference is for real customer testimonials supported by before/after with our 90-day guarantee tagged on.
 Ensure brand shown in first 7 seconds.
 Use Snookie, as our spokesperson.
-Ad setting in pharmacy will add credibility.
+Ad setting in the pharmacy will add credibility.

 If you think the first list is fictional, it’s not.
 I’ve seen every one of those mandatories in creative briefs.
 With the second list, you’ll notice that none of them steer the creative advertising ideas.

 Some simple rules for a good Creative Brief:

 - Target the people most motivated by what you do best.
 Don’t just randomly target competitive users that are most desirable to us, without knowing if we can actually win them over.
 Spreading your resources against a target so broad, everyone will think your message is for someone else.

 - Use what we stand for to show consumers what they get from us.
 Don’t just tell what we do, so that it makes us appear the best in the category.
 Consumers don’t care what you do, they selfishly and rightfully so careful about what they get.